 Born and raised in Pennsylvania, Brendan earned his law degree from Penn State and an undergraduate degree in history from the University of Scranton.
-He resides in Fairfax, Virginia with his wife Ann, two daughters and Buckley, their West Highland Terrier.
+He resides in Fairfax, Virginia with his wife Ann, two daughters and their two West Highland Terriers.
 He spends weekends in the kitchen making meals for his family.

 Highlights from the hearing, 'Keeping our Sights on Mars: A Review of NASA's Deep Space Plans' held on May 8th in the House of Representatives.